 It was win-win as far as the King was concerned.
-If Light lost, the kingdom gained a very interesting new death god (much better than another human in Mu).
+If Light lost, the kingdom gained a very interesting new death god.
 If he won, there would still have been years of entertainment watching him work his way across the board in the meantime.
 The likelihood of the human winning was infinitesimal.

-Ryuk's ever-present grin had only widened at the misjudgement before he went off to fetch Light's soul.
+Ryuk's ever-present grin had only widened at the misjudgement before he went off to recover his human.

 "Impossible, Ryuk."
 Ragged and exhausted, so recently reconstructed the memory of bullet holes still bled sluggishly, and Light still had the arrogance to tilt his head back with an irritated scowl and speak to Ryuk, to the Shinigami that had killed him, as if he were an idiot.
 Ryuk would have been disappointed with anything less.

 "Oh?
 Kira has finally found a task impossible for him?"

 "…you've taken your lessons about human nature to heart, haven't you, Ryuk?"
 Kira's eyes were redder than the skins of the many, many apples Light had given him over the years.
 Fascinating, how the truth of him was visible at last.
 He liked those eyes much better than the time they had been wide and brown and blind to him.
 That Light was nice, in his soft, human way, but Ryuk had never been so impatient in his long, long existence as when he waited for Light's plan to fall into place, for him to get his memory back and start entertaining Ryuk once more.